marcomaggi/mmck-template/README.md

 This is  a template project, to  be used as starting  point for packages that build and install CHICKEN language libraries.

 The  library targets  POSIX systems.
+To  run the  tests: this  package depends upon the package MMUX CHICKEN Checks.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux  systems and OS X systems.
 The  package relies on